Compact generators in categories of matrix factorizations: Introduction

 Section \ref{sect.generator} addresses the question of the existence of generators in matrix factorization categories.
 We construct a compact generator of the category $\MF^{\infty}(R,w)$ consisting of factorizations of possibly infinite rank.
-Our argument utilizes Bousfield localization to reduce the problem to a statement which we call homological Nakayama lemma for infinitely generated maximal Cohen-Macaulay modules.
+Our argument utilizes Bousfield localization to reduce the problem to a statement which we call Homological Nakayama Lemma for infinitely generated maximal Cohen-Macaulay modules.
 This lemma seems to be an interesting result in its own right since the Nakayama lemma obviously fails for general infinitely generated modules.
-We use a method of Eisenbud to explicitly construct the generator as a matrix factorization corresponding to the stabilization of the residue field.\\
+We use a method of Eisenbud to explicitly construct the generator as a matrix factorization corresponding to the stabilization of the residue field.
+Finally, we prove a localization theorem which allows us to generalize the generation result to certain nonlocal ambient rings.